datazoompuc/datazoom.amazonia/README.md

 crop of soybeans.
 It also reports the transition between coverings during given years.

-    1. dataset: There are five possible choices.
+    1. dataset: There are six possible choices.
     'mapbiomas_cover': type of land covering by biomes, states and municipalities. data is available from 1985 to 2020.
     'mapbiomas_transition': transition between coverings by biomes, states and municipalities.